ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/gameplay-ability-system/GAS Networking.md

 - Unique ID and a system for having dependant chains of Prediction Keys ("Current" and "Base" integers)
-- A special implementation of ::NetSerialize *** which only serializes the prediction key to the predicting client *** -This is important as it allows us to serialize prediction keys in replicated state, knowing that only clients that gave the server the prediction key will actually see them!
+- A special implementation of ::NetSerialize *** which only serializes the prediction key to the predicting client ***
+  - This is important as it allows us to serialize prediction keys in replicated state, knowing that only clients that gave the server the prediction key will actually see them!